aws-observability/observability-best-practices/docs/en/guides/databases.md

 ### CloudWatch Metrics

 CloudWatch Metrics is a critical tool for monitoring and managing your RDS and Aurora databases.
 It provides valuable insights into database performance and helps you identify and resolve issues quickly.
+Amazon RDS sends metrics to CloudWatch for each active database instance every minute.
+Monitoring is enabled by default.
+For example, Amazon RDS sends CPU utilization, the number of database connections in use, freeable memory, network throughput, read and write IOPS information, and more.

 Here are some best practices for using CloudWatch Metrics:

 * Configure CloudWatch Metrics to monitor all critical metrics for your databases, such as CPU utilization, disk space, and database connections.
 * Set up alarms to alert you when these metrics reach critical thresholds, and take action to resolve any issues as quickly as possible.